 Mission San Antonio de Padua

 It's less than a half mile drive from the Hacienda to Mission San Antonio.
-California's third mission, it was founded five years before the American Revolution, but you'll travel more than two centuries away in time.
+California's third Spanish mission, it was founded five years before the American Revolution.

 Today's mission building was reconstructed from the crumbled ruins of the original adobe bricks and includes the church and a museum.